Lunarbits222/Lunarbits222/README.md

 Introduction to Runes:

-The Bitcoin Runes Protocol is not created or authored by Lunarbits.
-Lunarbits were inscribed on a third party trusted Bitcoin Runes inscription platform called Luminex.
+The Bitcoin Runes Protocol was not created or authored by Lunarbits.
+Lunarbits were inscribed on a third-party trusted Bitcoin Runes inscription platform called Luminex.
 Lunarbits is not its own protocol but rather is a token project inscribed on the Bitcoin network using the inscription tool launched by Luminex.

 Runes is a fungible token protocol for the Bitcoin network that aims to be simple and UTXO-based.
 Rune balances are held by UTXOs, and transactions are identified using specific script conditions.
-Luminex launched in April, 2024 a set of Rune tools, allowing the Lunarbits team to  etch, mint and transfer its Lunarbits Bitcoin Runes Tokens to its initial treasury wallet.
+Luminex launched in April 2024 a set of Rune tools, allowing the Lunarbits team to  etch, mint, and transfer its Lunarbits Bitcoin Runes Tokens to its initial treasury wallet.

-Interested parties can discover Lunarbits mint verification verified on many bitcoin runes explorers and decentralized wallets such as Xverse,  Unisat, MagicEden, OKX,   and including on Luminex where parties can inspect:
+Interested parties can discover Lunarbits mint verification verified on many Bitcoin run explorers and decentralized wallets, such as Xverse,  Unisat, MagicEden, OKX,   and including on Luminex, where parties can inspect:

-1. Lunarbits initial Bitcoin Runes closed mint. was on the final closed mint on August 02, 2024 lunarbits adnistratrators transferred all 222.222 million Lunarbits tokens to the initial treasury wallet.
+1. Lunarbits' initial Bitcoin Runes closed mint.
+On the final closed mint on August 02, 2024, Lunarbits administrators transferred all 222.222 million Lunarbits tokens to the initial treasury wallet.

 2. Luminex Explorer
-Allows the public to see overview of many Runes projects,and Runes and Ordinals addresses.
-With summaries as to holdings, estimated market cap net worth, and balances by wallet holders.
+Allows the public to see an overview of many Runes projects, and Runes and Ordinals addresses.
+With summaries as to holdings, estimated market cap, net worth, and balances by wallet holders.

 3. Luminex Audit and Documentation.
-Lminex if it conducted audits of its software systen used to mint Lunarbits and other Runes projects then such audits may be available on their website and github.
+Lminex, if it conducted audits of its software system used to mint Lunarbits and other Runes projects, then such audits may be available on its website and GitHub.

 Frequently Asked Questions (FAQ)
 1. What is Rune?
 RUNE is a UTXO-based fungible token protocol for the Bitcoin network.
 It allows for the issuance and management of tokens within the Bitcoin ecosystem.

-2. What's the difference between Open Mint, Premine and Closed Mint?
+2. What's the difference between Open Mint, Premine, and Closed Mint?

 Open Mint: A rune that is available to mint from any address through an on-chain Rune transaction and allocate a fixed amount of new units for themselves.
 There is no mint price going to whoever deployed the Rune.
 An open mint is subject to the Mint Terms.